C à vous

-C à vous ([se a vu]) is a TV show hosted by Anne-Elisabeth Lemoine that has been broadcast on the channel France 5 since 7 September 2009, from Monday to Friday at 7 p.m...
+C à vous ([se a vu]) is a French TV show hosted by Anne-Elisabeth Lemoine that has been broadcast on the channel France 5 since 7 September 2009.
 The name is a pun on the French expression "C'est à vous" (in English, roughly, "The floor is yours").
 The show is shot in an informal format in a Parisian loft.
 Lemoine and her columnists discuss current affairs with guest(s) of the day around a table, while a chef (occasionally a famous chef) prepares a dish for them to enjoy.
+The show airs Monday to Friday at 7 p.m.

 History

 The TV show C à vous was created in September 2009 and was presented by Alessandra Sublet until June 2013.

 A new segment called C à vous la suite (C à vous Continued), the next part of the show, has been broadcast since August 2010.
 This segment lasts around 12 minutes and introduces a dessert guest, who joins the dinner guest(s).
 It usually ends with a live song.
 From August 2010 to May 2013, it was broadcast at 8.25 p.m.
 Since June 2013, it has been broadcast at 8 p.m. after the main show, following a short advertising break.

 Since September 2010 a selection of the best moments chosen from that week's shows has been broadcast every Saturday.
 It is called, C à vous, le meilleur (The best of C à vous).
 The scheduling of this Saturday show has changed several times.
 It was broadcast at 12.30 p.m. from September 2010 then at 5.55 p.m. from September 2011, at 7 p.m. from September 2013, then back at 12.30 p.m. and finally at 1 p.m. in 2014.